JagadeeswarP/caps_indicator/README.md

 You can create a caps.bat file in the same folder as caps_indicator.py.
 In NotePad , copy below code and save it.

 @echo off

 start "" pythonw "C:\path\to\caps_indicator.py"

 Then, add that folder path to the Windows Environment Variables.
-(Select System in that path choose the path of caps_indicator.py )
+(Select System Variables --> path --> select and create a new path then-->  paste the path  of caps_indicator.py )
 After saving and closing all windows, open CMD and type:    caps Press Caps Lock — you will see a silent pop‑up at the top of your screen.

-or Simply add it to startup this avoids
 ## 🤝 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss your ideas.